 Without a common understanding of all of the work that needs to be completed for each Product Backlog item for it to be Done, it’s unclear how many items the team can pull into the Sprint.
 Pulling in too many items will risk meeting the Sprint Goal.

 An unclear DoD will also mean the Scrum Team and its stakeholders will not have transparency regarding the Increment delivered.
 For example, the Product Owner might not know the level of performance testing happening.
 For a software product, this might mean that some Developers are conducting code reviews and some or not.
 Or, some Product Backlog items might be development-only stories, and some are testing-only stories.
 Perhaps Product Backlog items are not yet integrated into the main code base.
 This lack of transparency around the Increment reduces the team's adoption of empiricism.
 Scrum’s foundation is the empirical control process.
 The framework performs best when events, artifacts and accountabilities of Scrum embody the three pillars of transparency, inspection, and adaptation.
 (See our recent article Is your Team “Pretending” to be Agile? for a fuller discussion of Empiricism.)

 Adopting the Scrum framework is the first step towards a better way of delivering complex products.
 It can be tempting for those newer to Scrum to think that modifying some Scrum elements will make it easier to adopt, but it’s the opposite.
 When teams modify the Scrum framework, they are not experiencing its full benefits, likely resulting in lower-performing teams and slower value delivery to the organization.

 New to Scrum?
 I recommend the Applying Professional Scrum (APS) course.
 APS allows those new to the framework to understand the Scrum roles, artifacts and events.
 Both public and private classes are available.
-Contact me to learn more.
+Contact Rebel Scrum to learn more.